The Dataset Table

 - Flag: we’ll turn off this option in the data table, and convert cells to plain text where we simply spell out the flag color (green, blue, etc.).

 - Multiple Choice: we’ll turn off this option in the data table and render existing cells as Plain Text.
 We will also remove the ability to toggle to another choice.
-Existing Socrata forms powered by a multiple-choice drop-down will continue to work, but no new forms can be created with multiple-choice drop-downs.
+Existing Data & Insights forms powered by a multiple-choice drop-down will continue to work, but no new forms can be created with multiple-choice drop-downs.

 You can read more about these deprecated column types here.